jwulf/camunda-cloud-message-publish/README.md

 ## Using the message publisher

 In a BPMN model, the messager publisher task appears as a task of type `CAMUNDA-HTTP`.
-Specialisation of the task is accomplished by setting a custom header on the task with the key `body` and the value `{ message_name: ${SPECIFIC_MESSAGE_NAME }`.
+Specialisation of the task is accomplished by setting a custom header on the task with the key `body` and the value `{ message_name: "${SPECIFIC_MESSAGE_NAME }"`.
 This is the name of the message that will be published.
 [See here](https://github.com/zeebe-io/zeebe-http-worker/issues/45#issuecomment-577532830) for how that works.

 Here is the minimal example, to publish a message back to Zeebe in Camunda Cloud, for example, to trigger the message start event of a workflow, with no variables.